intelligent-machine-learning/atorch/examples/auto_accelerate/README.md

 + use_local_sgd: if set, use local sgd for model wrap and training.
 Default False.
 + local_sgd_sync_interval: model synchronization interval in local sgd training mode.
 Default 1.
 + local_sgd_warmup_steps: if set, the model will be first trained synchronously in a certain number of steps.
 Default 0.
++ clip_pseudo_grad: if set, the pseudo gradients in the local sgd will be clipped by this threshold.
+Default None.
++ gradnorm_weighted: if set, the pseudo gradient of each worker will be weighted by pseudo gradnorm.
+Default False.
++ skip_anomaly: if set, the abnormal update in local sgd will be skipped.
+Default False.
++ skip_anomaly_warmup_steps: the warmup steps of anomaly detector.
+Default 10.
 + outer_optim_class: if set, the model will be synchronized using outer optimizer.
 Only can be set to `none` or `sgd`.
 Default none.

 To launch distributed training, such as 8 process per node training for llama,  run: